Explore Jobs

 Methodology

-Our data science team also checks job postings and company-published resources for additional up-to-date salary information for hostesses.
+The data science team also reviews job postings and corporate publications for current salary information relevant to hostesses.

 Highest-Paying Types Of Hostess Jobs FAQs